TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Options: *DistScaleSightParam - incomplete, still don't know the approach to take here, there's a heck of a lot of settings in SoldierParameterTables, how granular do I want to let the user mod this? scale vs exact value? managing profiles (something closer to TPPHC)?
 Command: printSightFormParameterItem
 Command: printhealthTableParameterItem
-Fix: Refresh current setting (tapping mod menu button) not checking if it was an actual setting (menu) (would do no harm only wanring message, I knew I put it there for a reason)
+Fixed: Refresh current setting (tapping mod menu button) not checking if it was an actual setting (menu) (would do no harm only wanring message, I knew I put it there for a reason)
 Project: MockTest - why didn't I think of this sooner.
 Ivar.enemyPrameters renamed soldierParamsProfile, now a profile to soldierHealthMult(also renamed) and  soldierSightDistScale

 r88
-Fix: Menu off when iDroid open improved
+Fixed: Menu off when iDroid open improved
 Ivars: Is/OptionIsSetting catch case of no enum IsDefault added
 OnSubSettingChanged - doesnt flip profile if subsetting is default or profile is default or custom